 Healthy eating simply means eating a variety of foods that give you the nutrients you need to maintain your health, feel good, and have energy.
 These nutrients include protein, carbohydrates, fat, water, vitamins, and minerals.
 Nutrition is important for everyone.
 Some say Healthy eating means eating a variety of foods from all food groups and choosing fewer foods that have lots of fats and sugar.
 This does not mean that you cannot treat your child to desserts or other sweets sometimes.

-It is as important to teach your children healthy eating habits, as it is for you to adopt these behaviors yourself; as we know, children emulate a lot of adult habits from their parents and guardians.
-By modeling these healthy eating habits and teaching your kids same, you can help your children maintain normal growth and a healthy weight.
+It is as important to teach your children healthy eating habits, as it is for you to adopt these behaviours yourself; as we know, children emulate a lot of adult habits from their parents and guardians.
+By modelling these healthy eating habits and teaching your kids the same, you can help your children maintain normal growth and a healthy weight.
 It is also important to note that unlike other children habits such as picking their nose or pulling their hair, which they often grow out of, eating habits do not go away so easily with maturity.
 The eating habits your children pick up when they are young will help them maintain a healthy lifestyle when they are adults.

 Some of the most important aspects of healthy eating are portion control and cutting down on how much fat and sugar your child eats or drinks.
 Simple ways to reduce fat intake in your child’s diet and promote a healthy weight include serving: